nnstreamer/nntrainer/docs/how-to-run-example-android.md

 If at any point of this guide, the user encounters an error or some unexpected behavior, the first step should be checking the *Troubleshooting* section at the end of this document.

-## Pre-requisites
+## Prerequisites

-First, the user should make sure they have all necessary dependencies installed.
+First, the user should ensure they have all necessary dependencies installed.

 ```bash
 $ sudo apt-get update